Edgar Smith is the Managing Director of

 Beaver Meadows Farms & Natural Pastures Beef

 Our farm Beaver Meadow Farms is a certified Heritage Farm where we have carried on the style of farming originated by our grandparents and parents since the 1930’s.
 We believe in natural agricultural production systems in sync with nature.
 We were an original Conservation Partner with The Land Conservancy, protecting habitat for wildlife and aquatic life in our streams and fields and forests for 3 generations on our lands.
 We have restored the salmon and sea-run cut throat trout in our fresh water habitat and work with the Little River Enhancement Society to operate a farm hatchery for coho, pink, and chum, salmon and sea-run cut throat trout.
 The LittleRiver is recognized as one of the most productive fresh water salmon habitat streams on Vancouver Island as a result of our farming practices.
 Our practices have won a number of conservation awards from the local Chamber of Commerce to National recognition.

-Our Natural Pastures Cheese has been sold to customers in retail stores for over a decade and which is very well known for our Canadian and World cheese championship winnings with over 45 plus medals in the last decade.
+Our Natural Pastures Cheese has been sold in retail stores since 2000 and which is very well known for its Awards, earning scores of ever increasing medals and Championships.
 Our Comox Brie is the World Champion Brie.
 This illustrates our dedication to quality, healthy, local, food produced from local farms in the Comox Valley who have some of the best standards of excellence in the world.

 "Your farming practices are simply outstanding and we are extremely happy to have you on board."